Laurae2/Laurae/README.md

 * Automated Feature Analyzer (analyze created features and test against randomness of improval) - all with verbosity
 * Leave-one-out encoding (encodes any categorical using a continuous variable such as the label or a feature)
 * AND MANY MORE...

+# Extra contributors:

+@fakyras for the base R code for LightGBM.